OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 When you hover over a connection in the matrix, arrows are drawn to indicate connections.
 The behavior is different depending on whether you hover over a diagonal or an off-diagonal cell.

 When hovering over a diagonal item, the explicit connections to/from that variable are displayed.
-Red arrows indicate that element is the target of the connection.
+Salmon colored arrows indicate that element is the target of the connection.
 A green arrow indicates it is the source.

-When hovering over a off-diagonal, the behavior differs depending on whether the cell is in the lower or upper triangular part of the diagram.
+When hovering over an off-diagonal, the behavior differs depending on whether the cell is in the lower or upper triangular part of the diagram.

 In the lower triangular, the marked cells represent upstream (in the sense of execution order of the components) connections.
 All the connections involved in that cycle are drawn to indicate which systems and components are involved in the convergence loop.
-Downstream connection arrows are green and upstream connections are red.
+Downstream connection arrows are green and upstream connections are salmon colored.

 In the upper triangular, the marked cells represent downstream connections.
-The red arrow that is drawn shows that connection.
+The salmon colored arrow that is drawn shows that connection.

 Clicking in the matrix on a connection or diagonal, lets us pin connections arrows so that they don't